Quantum-classical correspondence in spin-boson equilibrium states at arbitrary coupling: Quantum Reaction Coordinate mapping

 We now assume that $\rcdis$ is arbitrarily small, so that the \MF{} state is simply going to be given by the Gibbs state of spin+RC, i.e.

-It is key here to observe that the condition $\rcdis \to 0$ does not imply any constraint on the coupling strength to the original environment, since we can always choose $\Gamma$ and $\omega_0$ so that $\rcdis$ is arbitrarily small, while also choosing $\Alor$ and $\omega_0$ so that $\Qlor$ is arbitrarily large.
+It is key here to observe that the condition $\rcdis \to 0$ does not imply any constraint on the coupling strength to the original environment, since we can always choose $\Gamma$ and $\omega_0$ so that $\rcdis$ is arbitrarily small, while allowing $\Q$ to be arbitrarily large.

 Finally, to numerically obtain the \MF{} state, since unfortunately \eqref{eq:sm:taumfapprox} does not have a general closed form, we numerically evaluate \eqref{eq:sm:taumfapprox} by diagonalising the full Hamiltonian and then taking the partial trace over the RC.
 To numerically diagonalise this Hamiltonian we have to choose a cutoff on the number of energy levels of the RC harmonic oscillator.
 This cutoff was chosen by increasing the number of levels until observing convergence of the numerical results.